Return to top

 Ingredients for Lentil Cauilflower Curry

-Red Lentils: This type of lentils cooks up more quickly than brown or green lentils.
-They have a mild flavor, and are perfect to use when you are short on time.
-Unlike some other lentil varieties, red lentils do not hold their shape when cooked.
-If you don’t have red lentils, you can also use yellow split peas or yellow lentils.
+Red Lentils: I use red lentils because they cook faster than brown or green lentils and have a mild flavor, which is perfect when I’m short on time.
+They break down and don’t hold their shape when cooked.
+If I don’t have red lentils, I sometimes use yellow split peas or yellow lentils instead.

-Brown Lentils: I use the Trader Joe’s pre cooked lentils, but you can also use dry lentils if those are not available to you.
-Brown lentils take a bit longer to cook, and hold their shape.
-The combination of red and brown lentils adds a nice texture to this dish.
+Brown Lentils: I usually use pre-cooked brown lentils from Trader Joe’s, but I can also use dry lentils if needed.
+Brown lentils take a bit longer to cook and hold their shape.
+Using both red and brown lentils gives the curry a nice texture.

-Cauliflower: You can use frozen cauliflower to save on prep time, or you can chop your head of cauliflower into florets.
-If using fresh, you’ll need an entire head of cauliflower for this recipe!
+Cauliflower: I like to use frozen cauliflower to save time, or I chop a fresh head into florets.
+If I use fresh, I need a whole head for this recipe.

-Broccoli: Use frozen or fresh depending on your preference.
+Broccoli: I use frozen or fresh broccoli depending on what I have on hand.

-Garlic and Ginger: Fresh garlic cloves and fresh ginger adds a nice balance of flavors and really makes this curry taste distinctly Indian.
+Garlic and Ginger: I always use fresh garlic cloves and ginger because they add a nice balance of flavors and give the curry a distinct Indian taste.

-Step 1: Turn the Instant Pot to sauté mode – medium heat.
-Add the olive oil, chopped onions, garlic, and ginger.
-Sauté onion mixture for 3-4 minutes until slightly caramelized.
-Add the whole spices (cumin through mustard seeds; or cayenne if using).
-Sauté another 1-2 minutes, then hit the “cancel” button.
+Step 1: I turn the Instant Pot to sauté mode on medium heat and add the olive oil, chopped onions, garlic, and ginger.
+I sauté the onion mixture for 3 to 4 minutes until it is slightly caramelized.
+Then I add the whole spices, including cumin through mustard seeds or cayenne if I am using it.
+I sauté for another 1 to 2 minutes, then press the “cancel” button.

 spices sauteeing in pot

-Step 2: Add the red lentils, brown lentils, cauliflower, broccoli, water, salt, and coconut sugar.
-Cover the Instant Pot with the lid, and close the pressure valve.
-Press the “Pressure Cook” button and make sure it’s on high pressure.
-Set the timer to 20 minutes – this will give you tender cauliflower florets that sort of fall apart into the curry.
+Step 2: I add the red lentils, brown lentils, cauliflower, broccoli, water, salt, and coconut sugar to the Instant Pot.
+I cover it with the lid and close the pressure valve.
+Then I press the “Pressure Cook” button and make sure it is set to high pressure.
+I set the timer for 20 minutes to get tender cauliflower florets that start to soften and blend into the curry.

 broccoli and cauliflower added to pot

-Step 3: Natural release, then open the Instant Pot and stir everything to combine.
-Top with fresh cilantro, green onions, and a squeeze of lemon juice before serving.
+Step 3: I let the Instant Pot release naturally, then open it and stir everything to combine.
+I like to top the curry with fresh cilantro, green onions, and a squeeze of lemon juice before serving.

 curry cooking in the instant pot